afrl-rq/UxAS_TestData/Test/README.md

 * A working version of [OpenUxAS](https://github.com/afrl-rq/OpenUxAS)
 * [Git Bash](https://git-scm.com/download/win) (for Windows users)

-To start the application, execute the runTestsMain.py script.
+To start the application, execute the main.py script.
+Since we are working with PyQt5, this is must be executed with the 32-bit version of Python.

 #### Adding Tests ####